multiscale/muscle3/docs/source/tutorial.rst

   (venv) examples$ python3 reaction_diffusion.py

-it will pop up a plot showing the state of the system over time.
+it will pop up a plot showing the state of the simulated system over time.

 You will also find three log files in this directory: ``muscle3_manager.log``, ``muscle3.macro.log`` and ``muscle3.micro.log``.
 These contain log output for